TheThingKnownAsKit/obsidian-vaults/Personal/Book of Hours/Memories/Hindsight.md

 > [!abstract] Description
 >
-> Memory: Impulse
+> Memory: Hindsight
-> It doesn't exactly make sense - but I understand it anyway.
+> Some things we can only really understand when they're gone.